dastmo/Godot-DistanceJoint2D/README.md

 ## Planned features
 * Mode that allows the links to orbit a single pivot, instead of being part of a chain.
+* Mode that keeps the distance constant (think a metal bar, not string).